pchemguy/ContactEditor/Class-Design-Factory-Constructor.md

 '''' Constructor
-'''' This method is called on the default interface of the newly generated class instance Public Sub Init(ByVal Model As DataTableModel, _
+'''' This method is called on the default interface of the newly generated class instance Friend Sub Init(ByVal Model As DataTableModel, _
                 ByVal ConnectionString As String, _
                 ByVal TableName As String)
     ' Check input parameters and initialize private data fields here.